Groups of state machine operators

 during: du2

-will be executed when the state is activated.
-Thereafter, at each subsequent step while the state remains active, the combined code of the during
+will be executed.
+After that, at each subsequent step, while the state remains active, the combined code of the during

 and du2

-are combined and executed sequentially as if they were joined together within a single during
+are combined and executed sequentially, as if they are connected together within the same during

 .

-You can use short names for operator groups — When enumerating, it is important that the same word is not repeated.
-An example of an incorrect enumeration:
+You can use short names for groups of operators — When enumerating, it is important that the same word is not repeated.
+Example of an incorrect enumeration:

 |

-Julia code in status blocks can be multi-line and continue until the entry
+The Julia code in the status blocks can be multi-line and continue until the keyword entry

 , during